Man can now fly in the air like a bird,

 I hung up and tried again only to get the same result.
-My heart rate started to pick up as panic started to set in.
+My heart rate started to pick up as panic set in.
 I jumped up and grabbed the television remote, turning the flat screen on.

 "What are you doing?
 TV really?"
 Zoe shook her head, "We should be heading out to the hospital!"

 I ignored her as I flipped through the channels until I reached a local news station.
-A few of the channels had been out, reading technical difficulties across the screen.
+A few of the channels had been out, technical difficulties displayed across the screen.
 The anchor woman looked slightly hysterical as she kept doing her duty and read the news prompt;

 "Holy shit," Zoe said as she absentmindedly sat down on the bed corner.